pingcap/docs/tiup/tiup-terminology-and-concepts.md

 By running the `tiup <component>` command, you can run a component supported by TiUP.
 The running logic is:

-1. If you specify a version of a component through `tiup <component>[:version]`:
++ If you specify a version of a component through `tiup <component>[:version]`:

     - If the component does not have any version installed locally, TiUP downloads the latest stable version from the mirror server.
-    - If the component has one or more versions installed locally, but there is no version specified by you, TiUP downloads the version from the mirror server.
+    - If the component has one or more versions installed locally, but there is no version specified by you, TiUP downloads the specified version from the mirror server.
     - If the specified version of the component is installed locally, TiUP sets the environment variable to run the installed version.

-2. If you run a component through `tiup <component>` and specify no version:
++ If you run a component through `tiup <component>` and specify no version:

     - If the component does not have any version installed locally, TiUP downloads the latest stable version from the mirror server.
     - If one or more versions have been installed locally, TiUP sets the environment variable to run the latest installed version.